 It was pretty but did not come close to matching the scenery on Day 3 going up Klausenpass to Beckenreid.
 And there was this one kicker near Gruyères that went up over 20% but was no more than 75 meters.

 In Gruyères I found a bakery.
 I got a roll and some salami and a big bottle of grapefruit soda.
 Then I climbed the hill to the castle.
 Or chalet.
-I didn’t know it but that would be my dinner.
+I didn’t know it at that time but that would be my dinner.

-Although the man who dropped my luggage in Thun asked if it could be ready at 8:30 a.m. (instead of 9:00), I still beat my luggage.
+Although the man who dropped my luggage in Thun asked if it could be ready at 8:30 a.m. (instead of 9:00), I still beat my luggage to the hotel.
 I wasn’t going anywhere.
 In fact, I just took a hot shower then sat naked on my bed until my clothes arrived.

 In the early evening I decided to walk down into town.
 Clothed.
 By down I mean down.
 Two mountain bikers were coming up that old cobbled walkway.
 Chapeau!